 The terrain here is mostly high plateau with mountains in the east.
 Perfect for exploring by 4×4 or foot!

 he total land area of Zimbabwe is 150,872 square miles (390,757 square kilometres).

 Zimbabwe’s population was 14.44 million in 2018.

-The capital is Harare which covers an area of 370.9 square miles (960.6 square kilometres) and has a population of 1.485 million (2012).
+The capital is Harare (formally Salisbury) which covers an area of 370.9 square miles (960.6 square kilometres) and has a population of 1.485 million (2012).

+According to a study in 2016, Zimbabwe has one of the lowest life expectancies in the world.
 The average life span here is 60.81 years (2017).